PAYE and NI

 Whether an individual is an employee or self-employed in a particular situation is a question of fact depending on the terms under which he or she works.
 When you engage someone to do work for you, you have to decide whether or not to apply the PAYE rules.
 It is up to you to get it right or suffer the consequences.

-Real-time information (RTI) is a system introduced by HMRC for the reporting of payroll information, which requires employers and pension providers to provide detailed information to HMRC every time employees are paid rather than through the year end return.
+Real-time information (RTI) is a system introduced by HMRC for the reporting of payroll information, which requires employers to provide detailed information to HMRC every time employees are paid rather than through the year end return.

 When considering the overall tax position of your family, it is worth considering if you can justify employing your spouse in your business.

 In an environment where most employee 'perks' are subject to tax it may be helpful for you as an employer to be aware of the few concessions that have been made by HMRC.

 If you have income from more than one job, or if you have self employment income as well as being employed, you should take care to ensure that you do not pay more in national insurance contributions than you need to.